 The company enjoys a strong presence in the Southeast, and it has plans to fortify its footprint in the Northeast and Midwest, as well.
 In the meantime, Cato has been adding retail outlets in existing markets and right-sizing its network by relocating stores and closing underperforming locations.
-The women's apparel retailer plans to open 45 new stores in fiscal 2013 (ends January), including 15 Cato stores, 10 It's Fashion Metro shops, and 20 Versona Accessories stores.
-The retailer's newest banner, Versona Accessories, debuted in fall 2011.
+The retailer's newest banner, Versona Accessories, debuted in 2011.
 Versona stores aim to capitalize on higher demand for jewelry and accessories (as opposed to apparel).
-They also sell shoes and handbags.
+The stores also sell shoes and handbags.

 In addition to offering on-trend apparel for women and girls, Cato has been making strides to get the rest of the family into its stores.
 The retailer's It's Fashion chain offers men's and boys' clothing, while It's Fashion Metro carries outfits for infants and home decor.
-By offering a mix of affordable items for the whole family, Cato believes it can better differentiate itself from other department stores and discounters as the US retail industry continues to recover from the deep recession.
+By offering a mix of affordable items for the whole family, Cato believes it can better differentiate itself from other department stores and discounters.